supermellowcats/supermellowcats.github.io/_posts/Projects/2021-08-25-Weboftruth.md

 categories: Projects
 tags:
   - deep learning classification nlp
-excerpt: Built a reproducible research pipeline to study the effect of corrupt training facts on Knowledge Graph Embeddings ...
+excerpt: I built a Python package to train and evaluate Knowledge Graph Embeddings on any dataset ...
 published: true
 ---